gdotnot/Foodfy/README.md

 ---

 ## :clipboard: About
+Foodfy is a website based on Rocketseat Foodfy project, that is open to students recreate.

-This project was made with one goal - to train front-end website development skills.
+This project was made with one goal - to train website development skills.
 This readme will be updated according to project evolution.

 ---